QasimTalkin/-Progressive-Web-App/readme.md

 * delete previous caches
 * update new cache based on version currently
 * in activate so new cache is worked on before fetch

+**Caching approch**
+* wait for user to browse pages to cache
+* casche response form server into dynamic assets
+* if the page has been cached brose it if not add to dynamic

+**What if user visits the page while offline**

+* get a 404 for offline page
+* Show a fallback page when offline.
+* Create a fallback page.
+* store it in **static cache**
+* make sure to only display it if the request is resourcing a page. not image or css or something.

+**Limit cache to numbe of items**
+* cache size limit function.